reilings/cookiecutter-aws-sam-python/{{cookiecutter.project_slug}}/README.md

 The following make targets will automate that we went through above:

 * Find all available targets: `make`
-* Install all deps and clone (OS hard link) our lambda function to `/build`: `make build SERVICE="first_function"`
+* Install all deps and clone (OS hard link) our lambda function to `/build`: `make build`
-    - `SERVICE="first_function"` tells Make to start the building process from there
     - By creating a hard link we no longer need to keep copying our app over to Build and keeps it tidy and clean
 * Run `Pytest` against all tests found under `tests` folder: `make test`
-* Install all deps and builds a ZIP file ready to be deployed: `make package SERVICE="first_function"`
+* Install all deps and builds a ZIP file ready to be deployed: `make package`
-    - You can also build deps and a ZIP file within a Docker Lambda container: `make package SERVICE="first_function" DOCKER=1`
+    - You can also build deps and a ZIP file within a Docker Lambda container: `make package DOCKER=1`
     - This is particularly useful when using C-extensions that if built on your OS may not work when deployed to Lambda (different OS)

-{% endif %}

 ## AWS CLI commands